 The multiresistant Y. enterocolitica 4/O:3 strains were most commonly resistant to streptomycin, sulfamethoxazole, and chloramphenicol.
 This pattern appears to be common in Y. enterocolitica strains in several European countries (Baumgartner et al., 2007; Sihvonen et al., 2011; Bonardi et al., 2014; Bonardi et al., 2016).
 Karlsson et al. (2021) reported a chromosomally encoded multi-drug resistance cassette containing resistance genes to these three types of antimicrobials and mercury.

-Of the 1016 Y. enterocolitica strains studied, 56 were only intermediately resistant to ampicillin, even though the β-lactamase gene blaA was detected by PCR in all the strains.
-Whole-genome sequencing of four of these intermediately resistant strains revealed that blaA genes were identical to the control sequences, except in the Italian strain, where the blaA gene had a 32 bp deletion while still being intermediately resistant to ampicillin.
-In addition, the blaB genes of the four whole-genome sequenced strains were also identical to the control sequences.
-Despite a 51-bp deletion in blaA gene has been reportedly inactivating the β-lactamase activity of Y. enterocolitica biotype 2 strain (Prieta et al., 2006), the intermediate resistance found in our study cannot be explained by mutations in the β-lactamase genes.
-The intermediate resistance could be due to a totally different resistance mechanism or, most likely, because of variation in the regulation or expression of the two β-lactamase genes (Bonke et al., 2011).
-While blaA is associated with penicillin resistance, blaB codes an AmpC type enzyme, i.e. a cephalosporinase (Cornelis and Abraham, 1975; Bent and Young, 2010).
-Although the blaB gene was detected in all four of the whole-genome sequenced strains, newer cephalosporines, such as third-generation ones, should be effective for Y. enterocolitica, and no resistance to cefotaxime or ceftiofur was found in the present study.

 Antimicrobial resistance in our study positively and statistically significantly correlated with the total sales of antimicrobials and the sales of therapeutic antimicrobials in the mid-1990s, but no statistically significant correlation was found with growth promoter sales.
 However, the EU banned the use of antimicrobials as growth promoters in 2006 (EU, 2005), and most of the antimicrobial growth promoters, such as vancomycin and avoparcin, used in the EU in the past are mainly active against gram-positive bacteria (Wegener et al., 1999).
 Despite veterinary antimicrobials currently being prescription-only medicines in the member countries of the ESVAC reports (EMA, 2013; 2020), preventative medications are still commonly used.
 For example, prophylactic medications are given to healthy animals with no clinical symptoms but with a high risk of disease, while metaphylactic medications are given to healthy animals living in the same group as symptomatic animals.
 Callens et al. (2012) studied 50 Belgian herds of fattening pigs and found that antimicrobials, including critical and broad-spectrum ones, had been used preventatively in 98% of the herds, and 93% of the group treatments were prophylactic while only 7% were metaphylactic.
 Along with the therapeutic use of antimicrobials, prophylaxis and metaphylaxis may be needed in certain situations, for example if a serious disease is threatening an entire group of animals.
 However, the benefits of preventative medications should always be considered in relation to the risk of developing antimicrobial resistance.
-New EU regulations on veterinary medicinal products will come into effect in late January 2022.
-The new legislation includes strict control on the antimicrobial use for livestock, for example prophylaxis and metaphylaxis will be limited to exceptional cases, and data on actual antimicrobial use will be collected (EU, 2019).